ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ## 2. Data Sync [**[↑]**](#table-of-content)
 ### 2.1 Master Data Sync [**[↑]**](#table-of-content)
 ### 2.2 Configuration Sync [**[↑]**](#table-of-content)

+#### A. Turn ON or OFF face capture
+1. A country may opt to turn ON or OFF the face capture process.
+It can be done by the admin.
+1. A Registration Officer logs in to the Registration Client and commences a [**new registration**](#34-new-registration-), enters the demographic data and uploads documents.
+1. If face capture is turned ON, user captures the individual’s face photo.
+1. Alternatively, if face capture is turned OFF, system does not show any provision for face capture and proceeds to the next step.
+1. User captures the other applicable biometrics, authenticates, and completes the registration.

+#### B. Turn ON or OFF iris capture
+1. A country may opt to turn ON or OFF the iris capture process.
+It can be done by the admin.
+1. A Registration Officer logs in to the Registration Client and commences a [**new registration**](#34-new-registration-), enters the demographic data and uploads documents
+1. If iris capture is turned ON, user captures the individual’s iris scan
+1. Alternatively, if iris capture is turned OFF, system does not show any provision for iris capture and proceeds to the next step.
+1. User captures the other applicable biometrics, authenticates, and completes the registration.

+#### C. Turn ON or OFF UIN Updates [**[↑]**](#table-of-content)
+1. A country may opt to turn ON or OFF the UIN update process.
+It can be done by the admin.
+1. An individual approaches the Registration Officer for UIN Update.
+1. If UIN Update is turned ON, the registration officer proceeds to capture the individual’s updated details.
+1. Alternatively, if UIN Update is turned OFF, the link for UIN Update will not be available.
+1. The registration officer will not be able to carry out the UIN Update process.

+#### D. Update to UIN data only for configured fields

+An admin can configure the fields that will be available for update through the registration client.
+The configuration applies at a country level.

+The Admin can set the following fields to be update-able at a country level
+* Name
+* Age/DoB
+* Gender
+* Address
+* Contact details
+* CNIE/EC Number
+* Parent/Guardian details
+* Biometrics-Exception
+* Biometrics-Fingerprint
+* Biometrics-Iris

+#### E. Turn geo-location capture ON or OFF
+1. A country may opt to turn ON or OFF the geo-location capture process.
+It can be done by the admin.
+1. The reason to do this is to ensure that all registrations happen in authorized service centers only
+1. The geo location helps indicate where the registrations are happening
+1. The Registration Officer commences a [**new registration**](#34-new-registration-).
+1. If Geo location capture is turned ON, the system captures the location of the machine to be stored in the registration packet.
+System validates that the location is within configured limits of the master data.
+1. Alternatively, if Geo location capture is turned OFF, the system does not capture the location of the machine.
+System does not validate the location.
+1. User proceeds to the next step (demographic data capture).

+#### F. Turn ON or OFF Supervisor authentication for biometric exceptions [**[↑]**](#table-of-content)

+The 'Supervisor authentication for exceptions' process can be set to ON or OFF at the country level through by admin.

+1. The Registration Officer completes operator authentication at the end of registering an individual with exceptions.
+1. If supervisor authentication is turned ON, a Supervisor is required to enter their credentials.
+1. Alternatively, if supervisor authentication is turned OFF, system does not show the supervisor authentication option.
+User proceeds to the next step (acknowledgement).
+1. If there is no supervisor for a particular country, the operator will be configured as a supervisor and he will perform the additional authentication step too in case of exceptions

+#### G. Sync Registration Centre Setup data with data store servers
+1. Registration Centre Setup data includes the following attributes: Registration Centre ID, Registration Centre Name, Latitude, Longitude, Is Active, Centre Type, Address with Postal Code, Working Hours, Contact Number.
+1. Each machine is mapped to a registration center.
+Server sends only the Registration Centre Setup data for the specific center to the data store server
+1. The system determines if a restart is required in order to apply the updates.
+If restart is required, notify the registration officer as a part of the sync success message: “Sync successful.
+Please restart the application to finish updating.”
+#### H. Sync data from client to server [**[↑]**](#table-of-content)
+1. The registration client receives a request to sync data (through manual trigger or scheduled job) from client to server.
+2. Client in turn sends request with the applicable data to server.
+   * User on-boarding data is synced.
+   * Only the additions, deletions, and modifications made since the last sync are sent.
+3. Client receives response from server as a success or failure message.
+4. Client displays a success or failure message on the UI
+5. User on-boarding data such as User ID, USB device ID and Computer ID will be synced
+6. Alternatively, if the client machine is not online
+   * Displays an error message and does not sync when a user tries to initiate a manual sync.
+   * Does not sync when an automatic sync is triggered.

+#### I. Sync master data with data store servers
+1. The registration client receives a request (through manual trigger or scheduled job) to sync master data from server to client.
+1. Client in turn requests server for master data sync.
+1. Client receives response from server with incremental changes to master data.
+1. Client saves the data in the local machine making the incremental changes as received.
+1. Client displays a success or failure message on the UI
+1. Alternatively if the client machine is not online
+   * Displays an error message and does not sync when a user tries to initiate a manual sync
+   * Does not sync when an automatic sync is triggered

+#### J. Sync Config details with data store servers [**[↑]**](#table-of-content)
+1. The registration client receives a request (through manual trigger or scheduled job) to sync config data from server to client.
+1. Client in turn requests server for config data sync.
+1. Client receives response from server with incremental changes to config data.
+1. Client saves the data in the local machine overwriting previous values of the config settings received.
+1. Client displays a success or failure message on the UI.
+1. Alternatively if the client machine is not online
+   * Displays an error message and does not sync when a user tries to initiate a manual sync.
+   * Does not sync when an automatic sync is triggered.

+#### K. Requirement for document categories and document types to be shown based on the configuration per applicant type.
+1. The Registration Officer commences a [**new registration**](#34-new-registration-), enters demographic details, the system then allows a registration officer to upload documents
+1. User views the applicable document categories based on the demographic data entered.
+For each category, the applicable document types are displayed in the UI.
+In case of new registration or UIN update, the Document Categories and their respective Document Types will be configured by MOSIP admin.
+1. User selects Document Types, scans and upload the documents and proceeds with registration.
+1. The categories PoI and PoA are mandatory.
+The registration officer will select a Document Type under each Category and upload a document.
+1. PoR is optional.

 ### 2.3 Packet ID Sync [**[↑]**](#table-of-content)
 ### 2.4 Packet Status Sync [**[↑]**](#table-of-content)
 ### 2.5 Pre-registration Data Download [**[↑]**](#table-of-content)